bbaattaahh/acss/structure_and_functions.md

     3. Get the numeric derivalt
     4. Get the min and max value of it
     5. Apply safety band

+    ++ Handle the case when there is no asparagus on the picture

 # Classification of the found asparagus
     1. calculate the characteristic parameters, bounding box